-Objective 7 - to support local Small and Medium Businesses
+Objective 7 - to support local small and medium businesses

-5.15 Tesco is clearly the biggest employer within the Parish, but the area has a number of small and medium sized businesses, along with many people who now work from home.
-Supporting existing local businesses and the creation of new local businesses within the parish is important for the long- term sustainability of the parish and encourages people to use local services.
+5.15 Tesco is clearly the biggest employer within the Parish, but there area number of small and medium sized businesses within the parish, along with many people who now work from home.
+Supporting existing local businesses and the creation of new businesses within the parish is important for the long term sustainability of the parish, encouraging people to use local services.
 The Belmont Rural NDP will seek to support local business growth in appropriate locations.

-Policies and Objectives of the Belmont Rural Neighbourhood Development Plan
+Policies of the Belmont Rural Neighbourhood Development Plan

-Open Spaces and Local Green Spaces
+Open spaces and Local Green Spaces